BlakeSRichardson/DS4002_CS3/README.md

 The hook document outlining this case can be found in the file [CS2_Hook](CS2_Hook.pdf).
 The rubric document containing assignment instructions and expectations can be found in the file [CS2_Rubric.pdf](CS2_Rubric.pdf) .
 ## Data
 Our data is from the Our World in Data and contains numerous daily COVID-19 statistics from 2020 to 2024.
 It can be accessed through this [link](https://ourworldindata.org/grapher/daily-covid-cases-deaths-7-day-ra?tab=table) or in CSV format in the Data folder.
 For this study, you will focus on the 'daily infection' and 'death count' columns organized by continent (not individual country).
-## References
+## Materials
-The reference folder contains additional COVID-19 statistics, guidance on time-series modeling, effective pandemic response strategies, and information on confounding variables in pandemic measures.
+The materials folder contains additional COVID-19 statistics, guidance on time-series modeling, effective pandemic response strategies, and information on confounding variables in pandemic measures.